-2021 is the 150th anniversary of the opening of the channel between Portage Lake and Lake Michigan and also the the naming of the Village of Onekama.
+2021 marked the 150th anniversary of the opening of the channel between Portage Lake and Lake Michigan and also the naming of the Village of Onekama.

 Coincidently, just a week before, the Postmaster General appointed a postmaster to an office at the newly named village of “Onekama”.
-The year of 2021 is the sesquicentennial anniversary of these two events.
+The year of 2021 was the sesquicentennial anniversary of these two events.
+Through a series

 Art students from Onekama’s school were asked to demonstrate these concepts in a logo.